Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

-Recently, Y(4484) is observed from $K^+K^-J/\psi$ process by BESIII for the first time with a statistical significance greater than 8$\sigma$~\cite{BESIII:2022joj}.
-Together with the Y(4230) observed in the same process, the line shape is consistent with those of established Y(4230) from $\pi^+\pi^-J/\psi$ channel. {In the assignment, the Y(4484) is grouped with Y(4230) from $\pi^+\pi^-J/\psi$ channel and assigned to be tetraquark state due to masses agreement, with a corresponding theoretical mass of 4488 and 4496 MeV.}
+Recently, Y(4484) was observed in the $K^+K^-J/\psi$ process by BESIII for the first time with a statistical significance greater than 8$\sigma$~\cite{BESIII:2022joj}.
+Together with the Y(4230) observed in the same process, the line shape is consistent with that of the established Y(4230) in the $\pi^+\pi^-J/\psi$ channel. {In Table~\ref{tab:ass}, the Y(4484) is grouped with Y'(4390) from $\pi^+\pi^-J/\psi$ channel and is assigned to be a tetraquark state based on mass agreement, with a corresponding theoretical mass of 4499 MeV.}

-The newly Y(4544) is observed from $\omega\chi_{c1}$ channel by BESIII~\cite{BESIII:2024jzg}.
-The structure of this line shape, observed for the first time with a significance of 5.8$\sigma$, and significantly higher mass compared to the Y(4484), one may support that Y(4484) and Y(4544) are different states instead of combining them to be Y(4500).
-In the assignment, the Y(4544) is grouped with Y(4230) from $\omega\chi_{c0}$ channel and assigned to be tetraquark state due to mass agreement and a large ratio to $\omega\chi_{cJ}$ with a corresponding theoretical mass of 4562 MeV..
+The newly observed Y(4544) was seen from $\omega\chi_{c1}$ channel by BESIII~\cite{BESIII:2024jzg}, and the structure was observed for the first time with a significance of 5.8$\sigma$.
+The Y(4544) has significantly higher mass compared to the Y(4484).
+One may support the view that Y(4484) and Y(4544) are different states rather than combining them into a single Y(4500). {In the assignment, the Y(4544) is grouped with Y(4230) from $\omega\chi_{c0}$ channel and assigned to be a tetraquark state considering the mass agreement and the large ratio to $\omega\chi_{cJ}$ with a corresponding theoretical mass of 4567 MeV.}

-The theoretical results of branching ratio for $1^{--}$ Y tetraquark state decaying to $\eta J/\psi$ are all equal to zero.
-Thus, the Y(4230) state and the Y(4360) state observed from $\eta J/\psi$~\cite{BESIII:2020bgb} can not be accommodated in the current tetraquark picture, and these two states could be other structure, for example, hadronic molecule states~\cite{Chiu:2005ey,Qin:2016spb,Ding:2008gr,Close:2009ag,Close:2010wq}, or hybrid mesons~\cite{HadronSpectrum:2012gic,Luo:2005zg,Zhu:2005hp,Oncala:2017hop,Berwein:2015vca}.
+{The theoretical branching ratios for $1^{--}$ Y tetraquark states decaying into $\eta J/\psi$ are close to zero.} Thus, the Y(4230) state and the Y(4360) state observed from $\eta J/\psi$~\cite{BESIII:2020bgb} cannot be accommodated in the current tetraquark picture, and these two states could correspond to other structures, for example, hadronic molecule states~\cite{Chiu:2005ey,Qin:2016spb,Ding:2008gr,Close:2009ag,Close:2010wq}, or hybrid mesons~\cite{HadronSpectrum:2012gic,Luo:2005zg,Zhu:2005hp,Oncala:2017hop,Berwein:2015vca}.